-A reliable estimate of the maximum net productivity rate is currently unavailable for the Eastern Bering Sea stock of beluga whales.
+A reliable estimate of the maximum net productivity rate is currently unavailable for the eastern Bering Sea stock of beluga whales.
 Hence, until additional data become available, it is recommended that the cetacean maximum theoretical net productivity rate (R{MAX}) of 4% be employed for this stock (Wade and Angliss 1997).

 Under the 1994 re-authorized Marine Mammal Protection Act (MMPA), the potential biological removal (PBR) is defined as the product of the minimum population estimate, one-half the maximum theoretical net productivity rate, and a recovery factor: $PBR = N{MIN} \times 0.5R{MAX} \times F_R$.
 The recovery factor (F_R) for this stock is 1.0, the value for cetacean stocks that are thought to be stable in the presence of a subsistence harvest (Wade and Angliss 1997).
 The Alaska SRG recommended using a F_R of 1.0 for this stock as the Alaska Beluga Whale Committee (ABWC) intends to continue regular surveys (i.e., 3-5 years) to estimate abundance for this stock and to annually monitor levels of subsistence harvest (DeMaster 1997).
-For the Eastern Bering Sea stock of beluga whales, PBR = 129 animals (6,439 x 0.02 x 1.0).
+For the eastern Bering Sea stock of beluga whales, PBR = 129 animals (6,439 × 0.02 × 1.0).

-Three different commercial fisheries that could have interacted with beluga whales in the Eastern Bering Sea were monitored for incidental take by NMFS observers during 1990-95: Bering Sea (and Aleutian Islands) groundfish trawl, longline, and pot fisheries.
+Three different commercial fisheries that could have interacted with beluga whales in the eastern Bering Sea were monitored for incidental take by fishery observers during 1990-97: Bering Sea (and Aleutian Islands) groundfish trawl, longline, and pot fisheries.
 Observers did not report any mortality or serious injury of beluga whales incidental to these groundfish fisheries.
-An additional source of information on the number of beluga whales killed or injured incidental to commercial fishery operations is the logbook reports maintained by vessel operators as required by the MMPA interim exemption program.
-During the 4-year period from 1990 to 1993, logbook reports, where observer data were not available, did not include any mortality or injury to beluga whales from this stock.
-Complete logbook data after 1993 are not available.
-In the near shore waters of the Eastern Bering Sea, substantial effort occurs in gillnet (mostly set nets), herring, and personal-use fisheries.
-Although a potential source of mortality, there have been no reported takes of beluga whales as a result of these fisheries.
+An additional source of information on the number of beluga whales killed or injured incidental to commercial fishery operations is the self-reported fisheries information required of vessel operators by the MMPA.
+During the period between 1990 and 1997, fisher self-reports did not include any mortality to beluga whales from this stock as a result of interactions with commercial fishing operations.
+Self-reported fisheries data are incomplete for 1994, not available for 1995, and considered unreliable after 1995 (see Appendix 4).